Residency program director

 To provide experiences to develop pharmacy practitioners who will possess the knowledge of the systematic processes associated with medication acquisition, appropriateness, and accreditation standards as well as clinical knowledge to provide high-quality patient care to advance pharmacy practice.

-Available learning experiences
+Rotating learning experiences

-- Administration (Specialty or Ambulatory Care)
+- Administration (specialty or ambulatory care)

 - Anticoagulation